jonlpersson/ed-latimore/site/_products/mug-lateness.md

 type: Ceramic Mug
 title: Coffee So Black mug (“Lateness”)
 description: >-
-  This sturdy ceramic mug bears my iconic “Coffee So Black” mark on the front, paired with one of my popular Twitter jokes on the back: “Coffee so black drinking it makes you late to everything.”
+  My iconic “Coffee So Black” mark on the front paired with my popular Twitter joke on the back: “Coffee so black drinking it makes you late to everything.”
 image: /assets/images/products/lateness-thumbnail.png
 product_info:
   button_text: Buy now